SeiryuZ/HemeWeb/proposal/README.md

 workflows that are included in this extension are limited in the first plan, they are the HemeLB simulation part.
-After finishing this part, another steps of the workflow can then be integrated to the web application, hiding more complexity in the process.
+After finishing this part, another steps of the workflow can then be integrated to the web application, hiding more and more complexity in the process.
 Ideally, in the end, all part of the workflow can be supported by the web application so that doctors and scientists can easily use the software.